rhysd/github-clone-all/README.md

 `-dest` flag.
 And in order to reduce size of cloned repositories, `-extract` option is available.
 `-extract` only leaves files matching to given regular expression.

-Because of restriction of GitHub search API, max number of results is 1000.
-And you need to gain GitHub API token in advance to avoid API rate limit. `github-clone-all` will refer the token via `-token` flag or `$GITHUB_TOKEN` environment variable.
+Because of restriction of GitHub search API, max number of results is 1000 repositories.
+And you may need to gain GitHub API token in advance to avoid reaching API rate limit. `github-clone-all` will refer the token via `-token` flag or `$GITHUB_TOKEN` environment variable.

-All arguments in {query} are regarded as query.
+All arguments in `{query}` are regarded as query.
 For example, `github-clone-all foo bar` will search `foo bar`.
 But quoting the query is recommended to avoid conflicting with shell special characters as `github-clone-all 'foo bar'`.